chukiagosoftware/software-engineer-blog/content/pages/about.md

 Generally while working in the cloud we will want to implement Agile strategies and the DevOps philosophy of treating Operations as software development.
-This does mean using a stack such as Git, ArgoCD, Observability tools, Docker and Kubernetes but it's much more tha this.
+This does mean using a stack such as Git, ArgoCD, Observability tools, Docker and Kubernetes but it's much more than this.

 DevOps means truly operating, developing and scaling applications using a software engineering first approach while integrating with teams such as SRE, QA, Platform, Product, Sales, Customer Support and Stakeholders at all levels.